okfde/froide/docs/configuration.rst

 It's also recommended to protect the admin further via HTTP auth in your production reverse proxy (e.g. nginx).

-The app `djangosecure <https://github.com/carljm/django-secure/>`_ is part of Froide and it is highly recommended to deploy the site with SSL (`get a free SSL certificate from StartSSL <https://github.com/ioerror/duraconf/blob/master/startssl/README.markdown>`_).

 Some Django settings related to security and SSL::

     CSRF_COOKIE_SECURE = True